krotz-dieter/dicomweb-dmwl-mpps/examples/DMWL/1-Query-SimpleWorklist.md

 Accept: application/dicom+json
 ```

-#### The response returns two procedure steps, one for head and the other one for the spine
+#### The response returns two scheduled procedure steps, one for head and the other one for the spine
 #### Attributes according to: https://dicom.nema.org/medical/dicom/current/output/html/part04.html#table_CC.2.5-3
 #### 00100010: Patient's Name, 0020000D: Study Instance UID, 00400100: Scheduled Procedure Step Sequence
 ```http